cruppstahl/minicms/README.md

-[x] dynamically build all routes to the directories in "/content" [x] Bug: do not create routes for subdirectories (e.g. /blog/2025) [x] Bug: all URLs return the same content (post3.html) [ ] build (html) page for a file on demand and in case it was not yet created [ ] store the generated file in a cache
+[x] dynamically build all routes to the directories in "/content" [x] Bug: do not create routes for subdirectories (e.g. /blog/2025) [x] Bug: all URLs return the same content (post3.html) [x] build page for a file on demand and in case it was not yet created [x] store the generated file in a cache
-[ ] fetch the generated file from a cache
+[x] fetch the generated file from a cache

 !!!
 !!!
 Bug: http://localhost:8080//blog/2025/01-post1 fails (two slashes!)